 She writes: “While some Christians are afraid of being deceived and accidentally worshiping a fallen angel, there is NO record in Scripture anywhere of any believer actually doing that.
 Therefore, biblically speaking that fear is not justified. ”

 Now, let’s just think about this.
 What is a “fallen angel”?
 A “fallen angel”, including satan himself, are those that rebelled against God.
 These fallen angels can take physical form, such as “aliens”.
 (A demon on the other hand needs a body, and if not a statue in which to dwell.)
 So, yes, “fallen angels” do get people, even so-called believers, to worship them – for example, this “fake Mary” of Fatima who wanted a chapel built in her honor!

 1 Corinthians 10:14 (NKJV) Therefore, my beloved, flee from idolatry.

-What are we worshipping when we worship a false god?
-It is a demon!
+What are we worshiping when we worship a false god?
+It is a fallen angel!

 She writes: “These verses are a wonderful promise from God Himself showing us that He will not allow His children to be deceived.”

 And she knows the Bible?
 How can you miss so many “Do not be deceived” in the New Testament, speaking to believers?